arrys/rsio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

    .. code-block:: bash

-        python -m rpio version
+        python -m rsio version

-   If the robosapiensio package is successfully installed, it will return the version of the robosapiensio framework, e.g. `rpio v0.3.24`.
+   If the robosapiensio package is successfully installed, it will return the version of the robosapiensio framework, e.g. `rsio v0.3.24`.

 1. **Run the Package Creation Command**